 A lot of things are uncertain right now, but one thing that’s for sure is that study abroad will return.
-And when you’re ready to stamp your passport, we’ll be ready.
-With the extra downtime you have between taking your online courses and baking banana bread now is the perfect time to start planning your study abroad.
-Here’s how you can begin preparing for your study abroad summer, semester, or yearlong adventure – right from your couch.
+And when you’re ready to stamp your passport, we’ll be here.
+With the extra downtime you have between acing your courses now is the perfect time to start planning your study abroad.
+Here’s how you can begin preparing for your study abroad summer, semester, or yearlong adventure – right now.

 Map Out Classes and Credits

 One potential hurdle students encounter when planning their study abroad is courses.
 Many students – especially STEM majors – think that they won’t be able to take the courses they need abroad.
 But that’s not the case!
 USAC offers courses for just about every major from business to nursing.
 If you’re starting early and plan to complete most of your gen-ed courses abroad, that’s great!
 If you’re further along in your degree, start by understanding what credits/courses you need to graduate and learn where you can complete those requirements.
-Use the program search tool on our website to filter programs by area of study to get started, but we also recommend reaching out to your academic advisor to create a solid plan.
+It’s a good idea to have a loose plan of courses you want to take before you sign up in Gateway.
+We also recommend reaching out to your academic advisor to create a solid plan.

 Research Your Home University’s Study Abroad Requirements

 While USAC works closely with universities all over the country, some schools have their own set of requirements students must meet to study abroad.
 These can include home university applications, required credits taken, what year you can study abroad, and more.
-Be sure to speak to your school’s study abroad office and your academic advisor about any additional requirements before diving into your USAC application.
+Be sure to speak to your school’s study abroad office and your academic advisor about any additional requirements that need to be taken care of before departure.
 Then map out exactly what you need to do and when; creating a timeline along with your to-do list will keep you on track.

 Explore Scholarships and Budgeting Options